MicrosoftDocs/azure-management-docs/articles/azure-arc/includes/azure-arc-enabled-kubernetes.md

 ---

-### List all Flux configurations in a non-compliant state
+### List all Flux configurations in a noncompliant state

 Returns the `fluxConfiguration` IDs of configurations that are failing to sync resources on the cluster.